 Ophthalmology Services for Pets

-Dr. Lackner is a board-certified ophthalmologist who specializes in the treatment of diseases and disorders of the eye.
-By partnering with your pet’s primary care veterinarian, she will provide the most comprehensive and compassionate eye care possible for your pet.
+Our board-certified ophthalmologist specializes in the treatment of diseases and disorders of the eye.
+By partnering with your pet’s primary care veterinarian, we will provide the most comprehensive and compassionate eye care possible for your pet.

 Common Eye Conditions in Cats, Dogs & Horses